Akashbhatt04/HashNode-Blogs/clg5g5lem000e09mhaoqj83po.md

 Python is a high-level, interpreted programming language that is easy to learn and widely used for web development, data analysis, artificial intelligence, and scientific computing.
 Python supports several data types, including:

-**Numbers**: Python supports integer, float, and complex numbers.
+**<mark>Numbers</mark>**: Python supports integer, float, and complex numbers.

-**Strings**: Strings are sequences of characters, enclosed in either single or double quotes.
+**<mark>Strings</mark>**: Strings are sequences of characters, enclosed in either single or double quotes.

-**Booleans**: Booleans are True or False values that are used to represent logical values.
+**<mark>Booleans</mark>**: Booleans are True or False values that are used to represent logical values.

-**Lists**: Lists are ordered sequences of values, enclosed in square brackets.
+**<mark>Lists</mark>**: Lists are ordered sequences of values, enclosed in square brackets.
 Lists can contain any type of data, including other lists.

-**Tuples**: Tuples are ordered sequences of values, enclosed in parentheses.
+**<mark>Tuples</mark>**: Tuples are ordered sequences of values, enclosed in parentheses.
 Unlike lists, tuples are immutable, which means their values cannot be changed once they are created.

-**Sets**: Sets are unordered collections of unique values, enclosed in curly braces.
+**<mark>Sets</mark>**: Sets are unordered collections of unique values, enclosed in curly braces.
 Sets are useful for performing mathematical operations such as union, intersection, and difference.

-**Dictionaries**: Dictionaries are unordered collections of key-value pairs, enclosed in curly braces.
+**<mark>Dictionaries</mark>**: Dictionaries are unordered collections of key-value pairs, enclosed in curly braces.
 Dictionaries are used to store data in a way that can be easily accessed and manipulated using the keys.

 Python also supports some advanced data types such as arrays, deque, namedtuples, and more.
 Each data type has its own set of methods and operations that can be used to manipulate and perform calculations on the data.